luifavr/spotify-ETL/README.md

 # Spotify ETL
-## Data pipeline extracting recently played songs data from the Spotify API for developers
+## Data pipeline extracting recently played songs from the Spotify API for developers

 ## For setup